Superstition: Contemporary use

-Both Vyse and Martin argue what is considered superstitious varies across cultures and time.
+Both Vyse and Martin argue that what is considered superstitious varies across cultures and time.
 For Vyse, "if a culture has not yet adopted science as its standard, then what we consider magic or superstition is more accurately the local science or religion."
-Dale points out that superstitions are often considered as out of place in modern times influenced by modern science and its notions of what is rational or irrational, surviving as remnants of older popular beliefs and practices.
+Dale points out that superstitions are often considered out of place in modern times and are influenced by modern science and its notions of what is rational or irrational, surviving as remnants of older popular beliefs and practices.

-Vyse proposes that in addition to being irrational and culturally-dependant, superstitions have to be instrumental: an actual effect is expected by the person holding a belief, such as increased odds of winning a prize.
+Vyse proposes that in addition to being irrational and culturally dependent, superstitions have to be instrumental; an actual effect is expected by the person holding a belief, such as increased odds of winning a prize.
 This distinction excludes practices where participants merely expect to be entertained.

 Alternative religious beliefs as superstition

 Religious practices that differ from commonly accepted religions in a given culture are sometimes called superstitious; similarly, new practices brought into an established religious community can also be labeled as superstitious in an attempt to exclude them.
-Similarly, an excessive display of devoutness has often been labelled as superstitious behavior.
+Also, an excessive display of devoutness has often been labelled as superstitious behavior.